getcarina/getcarina.com/_tutorials/2016-12-22-run-a-custom-image-on-kubernetes.md

     ```
     $ kubectl run hello-world --image hello-world-app:v1
     ```

+    If the image is tagged with `latest`, or the tag is not specified, you must specify `--image-pull-policy IfNotPresent`.
+This flag stops Kubernetes from attempting to pull the latest version of the image from the registry.

 1. Verify that the deployment was successful.
-If the number in **Available** column is 0, then the deployment failed, and you should following the steps in the [Troubleshooting](#troubleshooting) section.
+If the number in the **Available** column is 0, then the deployment failed, and you should following the steps in the [Troubleshooting](#troubleshooting) section.